Updated: 5th February 2021

 Both invoice discounting and invoice factoring are cash flow solutions designed to free up funds for companies that are solvent and operationally sound but which could benefit from a short term cash injection.
+While they are both forms of invoice financing, there are some important differences between the two processes.

 Invoice factoring is a means through which a business can effectively sell its ownership of specified invoices and its rights to the money due under its terms.
 The benefits of factoring are that a company can access cash much more quickly than they otherwise would if they were obliged to wait until a debtor settled the amounts due.

-Discounting has essentially the same benefits as factoring and involves most of the same features but it is a confidential process.
+Invoice discounting has essentially the same benefits as factoring and involves most of the same features but it is a confidential process.
 Thus, the clients being issued the relevant invoices are not informed that your company is outsourcing payment collection.
 For some companies this confidentiality is seen as an important gain and therefore they will prefer discounting to factoring.

 Unlike with invoice factoring, the invoice discounting process relies on the company that issued the invoice pursuing the recipient for payment.
 Under these circumstances, there is no need for the recipient to be made aware that their invoice has been sold.
 For some companies this scenario will be seen as an advantage but for others the simplicity of invoice factoring holds the greater appeal.